 Individuals with intellectual disabilities often attend programs during the day time hours to learn new skills and often have jobs with real employers providing real pay.
 These jobs may be menial or tedious for some, but for this population bagging groceries, stuffing envelopes, gathering shopping carts, putting small plastic pieces together in a factory are rewarding and stimulating jobs to have.

 Of course, like everything else, there is a financial cost associated with Personal Care Homes.
 Most seniors use their pensions, retirement or social security income to pay the cost for this service.
-The fees range greatly from Personal Care Home to Personal Care Home.
+The fees for Senior Citizens range greatly from Personal Care Home to Personal Care Home.
 In Georgia, for instance, a small PCH of 6 residents may charge anywhere from $1,300 per month to $2,000 per month.
 The price is sometimes determined by the location of the home, the size of the room (private or semi-private) and the services offered.
 Some PCH owners make special concessions to those who cannot pay the full price.
 Others use State programs like Medicaid funded programs that can supplement the cost if the Senior meets their eligibility requirements.
-The owner of the PCH will have to apply with the Medicaid program in order to be a Provider for this service.
-Usually each state will have a Department of Human Resources or something similar that can provide information on how to become a medicaid provider for residential services for the elder population.
+The owner of the PCH will need to apply with the Medicaid program (SOURCE or CCSP etc) in order to be a Provider for this service.
+Usually each state will have a Department of Human Resources, Department of Community Health or Department of Behavior and Developmental Disabilities) or something similar that can provide information on how to become a medicaid provider for residential services for the elder population.

-Often, the individual with a developmental disability already has a Medicaid Waiver which grants them a certain amount toward residential services.
+Often, the individual with a developmental disability already has a Medicaid Waiver which grants them a certain amount of funding toward residential services.
 It is the waiver that allows payment to the Personal Care Home provider.
-This population often have a Support Coordinator or a Case Manager who helps them to make life choices and apply for Medicaid Waivers and other programs suitable for their individual needs.
+This population often has a Support Coordinator or a Case Manager who helps them to make life choices and help apply for Medicaid Waivers and other programs suitable for their individual needs.
 They even help the individual choose which PCH they want to reside in.
-Again, the PCH owner has to apply with the State in order to become a Provider for this population and to receive payment for the services.
+Again, the PCH owner has to apply with the State in order to become a Medicaid Provider for this population and to receive payment for the services.
+The applicant must be qualified to become a medicated provider or he or she will have to hire qualified professionals to help with this endeavor.

 Of course, the state is the first place to contact when you are ready to explore opening a PCH.
 This work is not easy, it requires a 24 hour commitment and loving care for those that live there.
 It is constant cooking, cleaning, bathing, laundry and loving interaction.
 It’s also helping with doctor appointments, medication compliance and coordination of services.

 The State will send out a booklet providing the guidelines and rules on Personal Care Homes.
-In Georgia, it is the Office of Regulatory Services who will send out all the information you need to get started.
+In Georgia, it is the Health Care Regulatory services who will send out all the information you need to get started or you may have to go to their website for an application.
 Use these guidelines to write your own home’s Policy and Procedures.
 Create the standard that you want in your home.

 My advice is to write the Policy and Procedures before getting a home.
 This allows time to write without feeling pressured.
 If you get a house first, you will have to pay on a mortgage or rent while you are putting your Policies together.
 Also, start purchasing the furniture before you get a house.
 If you begin to accumulate what you need now, just store it until you are ready to move in.
 Many owners purchase their furniture from second-hand stores, garage sales or even from friends.
 Have church members, family members, coworkers and friends donate furniture to you.
 Be sure to tell them what you need or you’ll end up with lot of stuff you don’t need.